ericgj/wineskins/README.markdown

 Primary keys, indexes, foreign keys will be changed accordingly in the destination database.

-### Want to only create the schema, but not import data yet?
+### Want to create the schema, but not import data yet?

     tables :students, :classes, :enrollments, :schema_only => true